 Studiosity is a free online tool for students to seek real-time help with homework or for questions regarding writing and formatting resumes, CVs, and job applications.
 The site is staffed by hundreds of qualified experts who are waiting online to offer assistance from 3pm–10pm Sunday to Friday.

-RB Digital magazines, the world’s largest newsstand, offers full color, interactive digital magazines for your enjoyment.
+Get access to more than 7,000 of the world’s top newspapers and magazines as soon as they’re available on the shelves through PressReader.
 Browse our collection of popular titles with no holds, no checkout periods, and no limit to the number of magazines you can download.